prabsy96/prabsy96.github.io/_pages/about.md

 Hi!
 I’m Prabhu, a Ph.D.
 Candidate at Carnegie Mellon University, Pittsburgh, in the Electrical and Computer Engineering Department.
 I am co-advised by [Prof. John Paul Shen](https://www.ece.cmu.edu/directory/bios/shen-john.html) and [Prof. Shawn Blanton](https://engineering.cmu.edu/directory/bios/blanton-shawn.html), and do research with the [CMU-NCAL](https://www.ncal.sv.cmu.edu/) and [CMU-ACTL](https://www.actl.ece.cmu.edu/) groups, respectively.
 My research interests include computer architecture, unary computing, and deep learning acceleration.

 My hobbies include playing chess, exploring new restaurants, and reading novels.
-Having been raised in countries like Japan and Germany gets me motivated to travel more and experience different cultures.
+Being raised in countries like Japan and Germany motivates me to travel more and experience different cultures.
 So far, I have visited 17 countries and hope to continue visiting more!

 My Work and Research
 ======